◊ Senior who saw double-digit minutes in eight games and was extremely active on the boards.

 ◊ Enjoyed her two most productive - and offensively efficient - SEC outings in successive contests at Florida and against Ole Miss, averaging 7.0 points by connecting on 100 percent of her FGs and FTs.

-◊ Connected on a team-best 52.5 percent from the field.
+◊ Connected on a team-best 52.5 percent of her FGs.

-◊ Notched career-best tallies of nine points and eight boards in the opener against Georgia Southern.
+◊ Notched what were then career-best tallies of nine points and eight boards in the season opener against Georgia Southern.

 ◊ Made the most of her first start as a Lady Bulldog by upping her career-high for the second time in as many games with 12 points against Chattanooga.

 ◊ Scored more points in the first two games of 2010-11 (21) than she recorded in 13 games played during her freshman year (17).

 ◊ Bested her career-high rebound count with nine boards against Loyola Marymount in the championship game of the Lions' Thanksgiving Classic.

 ◊ Logged a career-high 24 minutes against Florida in Athens and provided a solid rebounding effort after the Gators dominated the boards early.